Academic Eligibility Requirements

-- A student-athlete shall have a maximum of 5 years of eligibility within the ACAC.
-Participation at any other college or university shall be equivalent to and deducted from the 5 years of ACAC eligibility, with the exception of participation in the Alberta Colleges Atheletic League (ACAL).
+- A student-athlete shall have a maximum of five years of eligibility within the ACAC.
+Participation at any other college or university shall be equivalent to and deducted from the five years of ACAC eligibility, with the exception of participation in the Alberta Colleges Athletic League (ACAL).

 - All Student-Athletes must complete the Mid-Term Academic Progress Report during each term and turn in to their respective Head Coach in October & February.

-- The ACAC student-athletes on Basketball and Volleyball teams must pass at least six (6) credits in the Fall Term to be eligible to continue in the Winter Term.
+- The ACAC student-athletes on Basketball and Volleyball teams must pass at least six credits in the fall term to be eligible to continue in the winter term.

-- To be eligible to participate the following season, a student-athlete must pass (18) credit hours in an academic year.
-If you do not have 18 credits, you will need to take spring and/or summer courses to fulfil ACAC requirements.
+- To be eligible to participate the following season, a student-athlete must pass 18 credit hours in an academic year.
+If you do not have 18 credits, you will need to take spring and/or summer courses to fulfill ACAC requirements.

 - Failure to raise the Annual GPA to at least 2.0 will preclude participation on an intercollegiate-athletic team until such time as the Annual GPA of 2.0 is achieved.
 The student may have to wait until the Winter Term before he/she is eligible to play.